joelmukuthu/jquery-aslider/README.md

 ```

 ## Documentation
 Have a look at the [docs](DOCS.md) for all the configuration options, API methods and examples.
-For more examples, also have a look at the [test folder](test) or view the source on the [demo site](http://joelmukuthu.github.io/jquery-aslider/).
+For more examples, also have a look at the [example](example) or view the source on the [demo site](http://joelmukuthu.github.io/jquery-aslider/).

 ## License